 Following-up with those consumers leads to many benefits, such as gathering valuable customer feedback, troubleshooting a declined payment, or answering questions about a product.

 Traditionally, many considered your best approach to converting abandoned carts into revenue to be email marketing.
-However, SMS marketing enjoys double the open rates of email marketing.
+However, looking at text message marketing vs email marketing today, text marketing enjoys double the open rates.
 As a result, you'll have a better chance of converting your customers.

-Integrate with Your Subscriber and eCommerce Applications with Your SMS Platform
+4. Integrate with Your Subscriber and eCommerce Applications with Your Text Marketing Platforms

 21st Century eCommerce tools like Shopify, Magento, and WooCommerce streamline the online shopping experience.
 But did you also know that cutting-edge SMS platforms will work with these applications to achieve "1-click" integration?

 That means that your text message marketing enhances the omnichannel experience for your customers.
 "Being everywhere" makes it easier for consumers to locate and purchase the products/services they need.

 5. Use Analytics Tools to Refine Your Text Marketing Campaign